Introduction (Click here or scroll down for Images)

 Another complicated precedent was the Murals Make Ballynahich Beautiful initiative.
 In 1997, a group of citizens connected to the studio-art community formed a committee (so, a civically-minded body but not an official government agency or a community group) and over the next handful of years placed at least nine boards depicting local history on the walls of the town.
 The pieces were loosely connected to the 1798 rebellion, including the figures of Betsy Gray and William Steel Dickson.
 As such, this collection of pieces might be considered a community-art (or even a re-imaging initiative, given the complexities of the United Irishmen) but the name of the project and the make-up of the group suggests that the fundamental impulse is beautification (BelTel 2000).
 (See also BelTel 2001.)
 Shown below is Hilary Bryson’s painting of the Town Council.

 A final early attempt at beautification was the six pieces mounted on the “peace” line in Cupar Way in 2009.
 Many of the pieces were community-themed, as though the wall were being treated as a sectional space; a few were studio art, as though the aim of the project was beautification.
 The project did not succeed on either score, and over time the true nature of the space became evident, as the concrete canvas proved more suitable for wild-style writers/graffiti artists and for the signatures of tourist who have come to experience Belfast’s top “dark tourism” attraction.
 (See the separate page on State Art vs Graffiti On The West Belfast “Peace” Line.)
-The following image shows a wild-style tag by Derry writer NOYS next to studio artist Kevin Killen‘s red face; between them is a sign reading “Please respect artwork” – the tag is covered in signatures and the metalwork was later stolen for scrap but dumped by the side of the road.

-(iv.ii) Later Beautification Initiatives
+(iii.vi) Later Beautification Initiatives

-In neutral spaces, street art increasingly became the choice of government agencies and community groups in the late 2010s.
+Street art increasingly became the choice of government agencies and community groups in the late 2010s.
 We present here some of the larger programmes.

 2018 In March, Nomad Clan (shown in the final section, far below) and Friz painted pieces as part of Belfast Weekender.
-The Nomad Clan piece was on the main Newtownards Road, opposite Freedom Corner, and so counts as a street art intervention (perhaps an accidental one); as mentioned above, it was on wall that long ago bore a RHC mural.
+The Nomad Clan piece was on the main Newtownards Road, opposite Freedom Corner, and so counts as a street art intervention; as mentioned above, it was on wall that long ago bore a RHC mural.
 Friz’s piece was related to C.S.
 Lewis’s Narnia fables, and was painted at the new C.S.
 Lewis square, which is also where Wardrobe Jam took place in June; the assembled street artists painted mostly wardrobes and electrical boxes (see Andrew Stewart’s gallery) but Danni Simpson painted these Aslan heads on a wall.

 Ballynahinch’s choice of the 1798 rebellion and the United Irishmen found an echo in the Belfast Entries project of 2020 onward.
 This initiative employed street artists to produce pieces related to Belfast in the 18th and 19th centuries in the entries of the old centre of Belfast city.
 For many, this meant artworks on the United Irishmen, a political group from the 1790s pledged to Irish independence, but less threatening to modern viewers because “cross-community” in its membership and aims.
 The Irishmen were generally associated with “progressive” causes of the day, such as the amelioration of poverty, maternal care for women (see X11550), and the abolition of slavery, as in this piece (by London artist Dreph in Joy’s Entry) of Olaudah Equiano, who visited Belfast in the winter of 1791-1792 and stayed with United Irishman Samuel Neilson.